piteren/pypoks/README.md

 You may just play `run_human_game.py` with trained agents downloaded from here:<br>
 #### TODO: !!! to be updated - not valid now !!! https://drive.google.com/file/d/1dgfAiYTBsxCcmyWVe8wEbmcTa4Y4BAGw/view?usp=sharing - to be extracted in project main folder.<br>
 To play human game with agents you will also need `tkinter` for GUI, please install it.
+For instructions how to install tkinter for python 3.11 please go to gui/tkinter folder.

 ### Training